-As this service requires new users to register via the mobile app, it’s entirely possible to sign up from abroad by opting to pay via Google Play or iTunes credit.
+As this service requires new users to register via the mobile app (Google Play or iTunes), it’s entirely possible to sign up from abroad by opting to pay via Google Play or iTunes credit.
 However, the streams themselves are region-locked and require an Australian IP address in order to watch.
 This is easily overcome by connecting to an Australian VPN server.

 Sky holds exclusive rights to broadcast UEFA Nations League matches in the UK.
 Existing subscribers can stream these games live via the Sky Go or Sky Sports apps.
 Luckily, if you’re not a Sky customer, there’s another way to watch.

 The majority of the UEFA Nations League fixtures (including Croatia vs. England) are available on Now TV.
 These aren’t included in the base subscription, however, and you’ll have to pay for a daily, weekly, or monthly Sky Sports pass.
 Although the price for the monthly pass is a little steep (£33.99), it’s still less expensive than switching TV providers.

 Sportklub Balkans will be broadcasting this fixture on TV in Croatia, although there won’t be an online live stream available.
 You will, however, be able to watch live on Nova TV.
 This platform’s streaming service, Oyo, costs 35kn per month ,but as it’s only showing Croatia’s fixtures, it doesn’t allow you to watch the majority of the UEFA Nations League.